Vic-V/Barcelona/README.md

-"TagTheBus" is a just a part of bigger application (iOS7 was a requirement).
+"TagTheBus" is just a REST/JSON part of other application.

-It works with REST API of Barcelona public transport.
+It presents the public transport data - bus stops, metro station, etc.
 ("Barcelona urban mobility API REST": http://barcelonaapi.marcpous.com)

-The application design includs : reactive UI, real-time updates, work in low connectivity situations
+The application design provides : non-blocking UI, real-time updates, work in low connectivity situations

+Sceleton:
-1. (at first time or if modified) downloads stations data (JSON) from internet in backgroundSessions
+1. (at first lounch or if modified) stations (JSON) are downloaded from internet in background sessions
-2. saves station data to local database (with CoreData)
+2. recieved stations are saved into local database (CoreData)
-3. notifies and updates TableView / MapView
+3. UI (TableView / MapView) is notified and updated as new data arrives

-4. in background, using timer, it connects to internet just to check if JSON is modified
+4. in background, the timer periodically connects to internet just to check if server data is modified
    Status: it looks like http://barcelonaapi.marcpous.com is not RESTful, (no hash, it ignores HTTPHeaderField:@"If-Modified-Since", and never send back code 304) so this part is commented

-Lounching next time, TagTheBus loads station data from local database.
+5. Lounched next time, TagTheBus loads station data from local database.

+UI:
+* MapView with standard annotation pins of 3 color and non-standerd grouping pins
+* Disclosure button on standard pin does nothing
+* Disclosure button on non-standerd grouping pins zooms to show this group
+* TableView sectioned by transport, provides station name, lines numbers